Parabolic Tamari Lattices in Linear Type B: Parabolic quotients in type

 For example, with $n=7$ and $i=3$, one gets $\sbo_{3}^{(7)}=\overline{4}\;\overline{3}\;\overline{2}\;\overline{1}\;5\;6\;7\mid\overline{7}\;\overline{6}\;\overline{5}\;1\;2\;3\;4$.
 Its inverse is $1\;2\;3\;\overline{7}\;\overline{6}\;\overline{5}\;\overline{4}\mid 4\;5\;6\;7\;\overline{3}\;\overline{2}\;\overline{1}$.

-\begin{proof}[Proof of Proposition~\ref{prop:alpha_inversion_order}] Recall that each inversion is obtained by conjugating an $s_i$ and so is itself an involution.
+\begin{proof}[Proof of Proposition~\ref{prop:alpha_inversion_order}] Recall that each inversion is obtained by conjugating an $s_i$ and so is itself an reflection, and in particular an involution.
 And an involution that is not the identity is characterized by the image of an element not sent to itself.

 Let us start with a split composition $\alpha=(0,\alpha_1,\alpha_2,\ldots,\alpha_r)$ of $n$ and compute the inversion corresponding to an $s_i$ in the $k$-th row of part $\alpha_j$ (so that $k\leq \alpha_j$).
 Note that $i+k\leq n$ since each row has one element less than the previous one inside $\sbo_{\alpha_j}$.